sitewhere/sitewhere-documentation/src/site/sphinx/index.rst

 SiteWhere |version| CE Documentation
 ####################################

-SiteWhere Community Edition is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
+SiteWhere is an industrial-strength open source IoT Application Enablement Platform that facilitates the ingestion, storage, processing, and integration of device data at massive scale.
 SiteWhere is based on a modern microservices architecture and has been designed from the ground up for reliable, high throughput, low latency processing and dynamic scalability using technologies such as Apache Kafka and Docker.

 The following guides are available to help with installing, configuring, and using SiteWhere: